MoniPar/quiz/README.md

 * Uncaught TypeError: Cannot set properties of null (setting 'innerHTML') at displayQuiz

-This error was showing as soon as the index.html page was loaded refering to this piece of JS code:
+This error was showing as soon as the index.html page was loaded referring to this piece of JS code:
 ```javaScript
 quizContainer.innerHTML = output.join('');
 ```